This sweet-tart Agua de Jamaica (Hibiscus tea) is a refreshing drink for summer. It tastes a lot like cranberry juice.

 It is pronounced ha-my-kah, but spelled like the country.

 I remember the first time that I tried it.
 I fell in love immediately.
 It has a sweet tart flavor like sweetened cranberry juice.

 Hibiscus flowers are readily available where I live, so making homemade Jamaica is a no-brainer.
 You may be able to find hibiscus flowers at your local health food store or you can order them online.

-Boil water.
-Turn off heat and add hibiscus flowers.
-Let steep 30 minutes.
+Step 1: Boil water.
+Turn off the heat and add hibiscus flowers.
+Let it steep for 30 minutes.

 Agua de Jamaica (Hibiscus Tea)